 religion | culture | theology | public intellect

-Ken Chitwood is a religion scholar at the University of Florida studying Religion in the Americas and a graduate student fellow with the Center for Global Islamic Studies.
-His academic work focuses on Islam in the Americas, Puerto Rican Muslims, Latina/o Muslims, hemispheric American religion, translocal religion, intersections of religion & culture, Christian-Muslim relations, global Christianity, Muslim minorities, & ethnographic methods and manifestations of religion beyond religion in a global and digital age.
+Ken Chitwood is a religion scholar currently working as a a journalist-fellow with the University of Southern California’s Center for Religion and Civic Culture’s Spiritual Exemplars Project and as an Adjunct Instructor with Concordia College New York’s Global Initiative program.
+He graduated with his Ph.D. from the University of Florida in 2019 where he worked with the Department of Religion and the Center for Global Islamic Studies.
+His academic work focuses on Islam in the Americas, Puerto Rican Muslims, Latinx Muslims, hemispheric American religion (including North America, Latin America, and the Caribbean), translocal religion, intersections of religion & culture, Christian-Muslim relations, global Christianity, Muslim minorities, & ethnographic methods and manifestations of religion-beyond-religion in a global and digital age.
 Additionally, he has published work on Judaism in Latin America and the Caribbean, religion and popular culture, and other relevant topics.

 Chitwood is also a forward-thinking Lutheran theologian, pastor & popular speaker who accents 'glocal' 21st-century Christianity.
 As a "theologian without borders," his interests include global theologies, multi-cultural ministry, & the contextualization of doctrines & practices across religious boundaries, physical borders, & cultural barriers.
 Weaving together historical context, societal exegesis, & a fair dose of ironic humor, Ken speaks with power, love, & sound mind.

 In addition to writing, teaching, and research Ken enjoys ultra-distance running, well-placed sarcasm, craft beer, bike-commuting, traveling, hiking, camping, & rugby.